Meditations on the Flesh

-Of the old sanctuary are barely filled with an echo,
+Of the old sanctuary chance with muted echoes

-And they pass the plastic cup down through the fingers
+As they pass the cup down through the fingers

 Of the strangers in my pew, I reach out